Reading time: 11 minutes

 6) Apple Cider Vinegar

-Moreover, apple cider vinegar might also help you lose weight.
+Moreover, apple cider vinegar might also help you lose weight (which can affect cellulite indirectly).

 7) Olive Oil